LuvHarris: A Practical Corner Detector for Event-cameras: DISCUSSION

 \section{DISCUSSION}

 \paragraph*{Useability} from practical assessment of the previous state-of-the-art with live camera data, it was clear that the arc-based methods simply did not produce strong and consistent corner detections, which is shown in the qualitative results.
 Notably, ARC produced too many false positives for useful results, and it is arguable whether a further corner tracking layer would function well.
 Indeed, ARC was designed in conjunction with a corner tracker, but we argue that better underlying detections will always also produce better tracking.
-Instead, the low event-throughput of eHarris made it unsuitable for higher-resolution cameras, and the fixed temporal window also led to noisy results under certain conditions.
-Quantitatively, luvHarris improved over the state-of-the-art in both accuracy and event-throughput, but more importantly, the qualitative output shows consistent trails of corners that should be more easily tracked for motion estimation tasks.
+Instead, the low event-throughput of eHarris made it unsuitable for higher-resolution cameras.
+Quantitatively, luvHarris improved over the state-of-the-art in both accuracy and event-throughput, but more importantly, the qualitative output shows consistent trails of corners that should be more easily tracked for future motion estimation tasks.

 Achieving real-time for the HVGA resolution is an improvement over previous state-of-the-art, however the maximum event-rate of luvHarris might still be less than satisfactory for even higher resolution cameras.
-Considering out results, it may actually be impossible to perform event-by-event computation for such cameras without specific neuromorphic hardware.
+Considering our results, it may actually be impossible to perform event-by-event computation for such cameras without specific neuromorphic hardware.

 \paragraph*{Comparison to literature} a recent comparison of event-based corner detectors~\cite{yilmaz2021evaluation} similarly concludes that ARC was the only real-time detector on the RPG datasets, but did not test higher-resolution event-cameras such as the ATIS generation 3.
 Unfortunately, they only present true positive rate as an accuracy metric, which does not give a full understanding of the performance as the precision-recall curves.
 Instead, \cite{Alzugaray2018} presented both true and false positive rates, and similarly indicate that more than 50\% precision is not expected for event-based algorithms on RPG datasets.
-The exact value is, however, highly-dependent on thresholds used to classify ground-truth.
 Previous literature stating true and false positive rates are selecting a single point along the precision-recall curve to display as a result.
 We instead propose that the full curve gives a better overall picture of the true algorithm accuracy.
+The exact value is, however, highly-dependent on thresholds used to classify ground-truth.